frankievalentine/portfolio-v1/README.md

 # A portfolio: Frankie Valentine

-_Built with Gatsby, Contentful, and deployed using Now._
+_Built with Gatsby, React, and deployed using Now._

 ## 🚀 Build your portfolio with Gatsby